genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 ---
-id: wsl-setup
+id: using-wsl-setup
-sidebar_label: Setting up WSL
+sidebar_label: Using WSL
-sidebar_position: 2
+sidebar_position: 1
-title: Setting up WSL
+title: Using WSL
 ---

+You can use WSL2 to install a linux environment on your windows machine.

+The recommended Linux OS is CentOS7, and the following instructions show how to set this up.

-## The Windows Subsystem for Linux
+## Overview of WSL - the Windows Subsystem for Linux
 Many corporate workstations are Windows based, due to the centralised governance and security that the enterprise editions offer.

 The Windows Subsystem for Linux enables developers to run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.

 The Genesis low-code platform provides several ease-of-development tools that are designed to work seamlessly on Linux or WSL.
 If your development environment is Windows, we recommend installing WSL.

+## Setting up

-## Install Windows Terminal
+### Install Windows Terminal
 If you haven’t already - please install Windows terminal.
 This provides a tabbed single Window from which you can open different command line tools, [link here](https://www.microsoft.com/store/productId/9N0DX20HK701).

-## Install WSL2
+### Install WSL2
 Your Windows install must be 2004+ (2020 May feature release or higher) and you will need to install the Windows Subsystem for Linux.
 For details see this [link](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 If you have previously enabled WSL, you need to set the default version to 2 and (optionally) convert existing distros: